TheDaemoness/IceAndShadow3/main/scala/mod/iceandshadow3/compat/README.md

 This is where most "A" and "C" classes are declared.

 This package is the ONLY place where Minecraft classes may be referenced/used directly.

+## Block Requirements
+It's very important that all blocks have a `BlockLogic, int` constructor, as this gets called in `SBlockFactory`.